Lorenzo Davids: Randers FC

 In the winter transfer window, Davids was linked a move back to Netherlands by joining Dutch side Willem II.
 But on last day of the transfer window, he left Bournemouth by mutual consent and joined the Danish side Randers FC on a two-and-a-half-year contract.
 Upon joining the club, Manager Colin Todd told the club's website commenting favourably on the player's emphasis on speed and technique.
 On 28 March 2013, Davids made his debut for the club in a 0–0 draw against OB.

 International career

 He earned a first call-up for Netherlands U-21 in October 2007.

 Personal life

 Davids is the cousin of international footballer Edgar Davids and is 13 years Edgar's junior.
 He was born in Paramaribo, the capital city of Suriname before moving to Rotterdam with his family aged four.
-He is married to Samantha Banket and the couple have a son.
+He is married to Samantha Banket and the couple have a son and 2 daughters.
 They lost their 4-year-old daughter Jeazley in April 2016.